cryptopunksnotdead/programming-cryptopunks/05_alien_invasion.md

 In cyan color?
-Let's look at all the colors in use in 24×24 pixel art.
+Let's look at all the colors in use in the 24×24 pixel art.

 ``` ruby